sunnyxiaohu/R-C3D.pytorch/README.md

 **If you want to use pytorch pre-trained models, please remember to transpose images from BGR to RGB, and also use the same data transformer (minus mean and normalize) as used in pretrained model.**

+### IMPORTANT NOTES:
-### NOTE: the introduction below are not well constructed yet.
+the introduction below are not well constructed yet.

 ### Compilation